Sprytile/SprytileDocs/docs/quick-start.md

 ### Tile Grids ###

 Now that you know how to use Sprytile, let's focus on tile grids.
 Tile maps might be made up of tiles in different scales.
 To account for this, Sprytile allows you to paint tiles in different sizes.
-This part of the Sprytile panel allows you to create and organize the grid settings used in the tile map.
+This part of the Sprytile panel allows you to create and organize the grid settings used with the tile map.

 Press the `+` button at the panel and select the newly created entry.
 The settings for this new tile grid can be changed in the boxes below.
 For this tile grid, lets change it to a 16 x 16 tile size.